adam-nnl/owb-bot/README.md

 Awesome self learning bot based off http://blog.templeton.host/self-training-nlp-enabled-slack-bot-tutorial/

-Say, "!TRAIN" to begin a skill training then simply fill out the generated JS file for the skill functionality.
+Say, `!TRAIN` to begin a skill training then simply fill out the generated JS file for the skill functionality.
-Backup function allows for pushing to git repo to save custom added functions
+`Backup` function allows for pushing to git repo to save custom added functions

 Added built-in functions:
 * Help: Listing of builtin and custom added commands